15. Example 12 – Various Conversions and Validations

 public String cancel() {

-// clear the model
+// cleaning the model

 ((FormDiversModel) getModel()).clearModel();